NXP/eiq-model-zoo/tasks/audio/anomaly-detection/deep-autoencoder/README.md

 ## Download and run

-To create the TFLite model fully quantized in int8 with int8 input and float32 output, run `bash recipe.sh`.
+To create the TFLite model fully quantized in int8 with int8 input and float32 output, follow the top-level README instructions to install Docker and build the Docker image, then run the following command:

+    docker run --rm -v "$PWD:/workspace" nxp-model-zoo recipe.sh

 Original dataset will be downloaded too.

 The TFLite model file for i.MX 8M Plus, i.MX 93 and MCX N947 is `ad01_int8.tflite`.